Today we're visiting with novelist Sandra Robbins, author of Shattered Identity (Love Inspired Suspense, February, 2012).

-Please tell us a bit more about the plot of Beyond These Hills.
+Please tell us a bit more about the plot of Shattered Identity.

-What is it about Laurel that will make your readers care about her?
+What is it about Scott Michaels that will make your readers care about him?

 If you were the casting director for the film version of your novel, who would play your lead roles?